As the snow melts and weather warms up, it’s time to start thinking about spring pasture management to prepare for the long grazing season.

 I know what you’re thinking right now…”Mindy, all little seedlings of cool season grasses all look the same.”
-There are ways to identify grass seedlings!
+There are ways to identify grass seedlings and you need to know what they are for spring pasture management!
 Here are a couple of great resources you can refer to when identifying grasses:

 - Penn State University

 - Your Local Extension Office

 It’s always a good idea to refer to your local resource.
 Take some samples of the grass seedlings to your local Extension Agent to be identified.
 Make sure to include roots as well!

 What About Introducing New Grasses into your spring pasture?

 Maybe you have a pasture that is all brome grass (my hand raising).
 Want to add in some rye or red top?
 Here are some things to keep in mind: